 Simple Games Are Often the Best

 Jotto is a great game for a number of reasons, but its sheer simplicity is certainly its biggest initial draw.
 All you need to do is learn the rules.
 Any game that works this way is fun.
 Hangman is another prime example.
 There are many different options for where to play it, but the rules never change.
-Check our list of recommended places to play hangman online if this sounds like fun.
+Check WordFinder's list of recommended places to play hangman online if this sounds like fun.